Healthy profitability an important sustainability factor

 The aim is that forest and energy, which constitute two-thirds of the Group's assets, will provide a stable return on capital employed of at least 5 per cent, while the industrial business will consistently return more than 10 per cent.
 Taken together this means that the Group's return will exceed 7 per cent.

 Our financial position must be strong in order to secure room for manoeuvre when making long-term commercial decisions.
 The aim is for the debt/equity ratio not to exceed 0.5.
-In recent years the debt/equity ratio has remained at levels around 0.3, and at the turn of the year it was 0.19.
+The debt/equity ratio was just over 0.3 in 2012.
+At the turn of the year 2017 it was 0.13.

 Decisions on ordinary dividends will be based on an appraisal of the Group's profitability, future investment plans and financial position.
-The Board has proposed that the 2017 Annual General Meeting (AGM) resolves in favour of dividend of SEK 12 per share, corresponding to 4.7 per cent of equity.
-Over the past five years the dividend has averaged 4 per cent of equity.
+The Board has proposed that the 2017 Annual General Meeting (AGM) resolves in favour of dividend of SEK 13 per share, corresponding to 4.5 per cent of equity.

 Under Investors / The share / Share data you will find a summary over data the last years.